 For many people‚ housing crisis hangovers and mounting debt continue to push that goal further out of reach.

-Our Los Angeles bankruptcy lawyers know that while many don’t consider bankruptcy as a retirement strategy‚ it very well might be your best option.
+Our Woodland Hills bankruptcy lawyers know that while many don’t consider bankruptcy as a retirement strategy‚ it very well might be your best option.
 In a Chapter 7 filing‚ you can erase most of your outstanding debts‚ scrape the slate clean of creditors and start saving aggressively for your future.
 This could actually help provide you with an option to retire – comfortably – much sooner than you thought possible.

 Of course‚ each person has to decide which strategy is best for them.
 In order to figure out the best way to reach those milestones‚ you’ll need to consider exactly what you want in retirement.